Dangers Of Do-It-Yourself Divorce

-Do-it-yourself divorce kits may seem like the least-expensive, fastest alternative to hiring attorneys: You have the option to go online or get some forms from a paralegal service and do your divorce yourself.
-After all, in Florida, divorce is no fault, so you simply have to assert that your marriage is irretrievably broken.
-Is there a reason to spend money on a lawyer?
+Do-it-yourself divorce kits may seem like the least expensive, fastest alternative to hiring attorneys.
+You have the option to go online or get some forms from a paralegal service and do your divorce yourself.
+After all, in Florida, divorce is no-fault, meaning that you simply have to assert that your marriage is irretrievably broken.
+So is there a reason to spend money on a lawyer?
+Yes, there is.

-At the law firm of Anne E. Raduns, PA, we have seen the dangers of do-it-yourself divorce firsthand.
-Time and time again, we have had to come in and fix the errors that were made by well-meaning people who were trying to save money and get through their divorce more quickly by handling it on their own.
+At Anne E. Raduns, P.A., we have seen the dangers of do-it-yourself divorce firsthand.
+Time and time again, we have come in later in the divorce process to fix the errors that were made by well-meaning people who were trying to save money and get through their divorce more quickly by handling it on their own.
 Unfortunately, fixing these errors typically ends up costing more and taking more time in the final equation.
 We believe it is better to do it correctly from the start with the help of an attorney.

 - Failing to file a required document